pingcap/docs/tiup/tiup-component-dm.md

 ### -v, --version

-- Prints the current version of TiUP Cluster.
+- Prints the current version of TiUP DM.
 - Data type:`BOOLEAN`
 - This option is disabled by default with the `false` value.
 To enable this option, add this option to the command, and either pass the `true` value or do not pass any value.

-### -h, --help（boolean，默认 false）
+### -h, --help

 - Prints help information about the specified command.
 - Data type: `BOOLEAN`